amacal/ine/README.md

 release notes
 =============

+# 0.5
+- [IMPROVEMENT] ETA is no longer trims from minutes

 # 0.4
 - [IMPROVEMENT] Closing application with ongoing transfer triggers confirmation
 - [IMPROVEMENT] All logs are addionally persisted in the app-data directory